sigoden/argc/README.md

 # Argc

-Argc is a handy way to parse shellscript parameters.
+Argc is a handy way to parse shell script parameters.

 ## Install